 - Visiting faculty members are provided with a personal computer from the College’s existing notebook and desktop inventory.
 Faculty on approved research or study leaves may take their computers with them while on leave.

 - When a College-issued computing device is replaced, regardless of the funding source, the original device is to be returned to the College’s equipment pool.
-Information Technology will assist faculty in configuring the new computing device and moving data files from the old system to the new as necessary.
+Technology Services will assist faculty in configuring the new computing device and moving data files from the old system to the new as necessary.

 - Faculty on leave may take their computing devices with them (including desktops).
-If a faculty member is to be on leave during the year her or his department is upgraded, IT will work with the faculty member to arrange for delivery of the new computer before the faculty member goes on leave, if possible.
+If a faculty member is to be on leave during the year her or his department is upgraded, Ed Tech will work with the faculty member to arrange for delivery of the new computer before the faculty member goes on leave, if possible.

 - Full-time tenured faculty who retire are permitted to keep their computers on retirement if the computer is at least four years old.
-Faculty members who are retiring at the end of the academic year in which their departments are upgraded have three options: (1) to not receive a new computer; (2) to “buy in” to the new computer with credit given for the remaining value of the faculty member’s current machine, as determined by IT, and then retain the computer upon retirement; (3) to receive the upgraded system, then return it upon retirement.
+Faculty members who are retiring at the end of the academic year in which their departments are upgraded have three options: (1) to not receive a new computer; (2) to “buy in” to the new computer with credit given for the remaining value of the faculty member’s current machine, as determined by TS, and then retain the computer upon retirement; (3) to receive the upgraded system, then return it upon retirement.
 The determination of which option would be made by the Office of Academic Affairs in consultation with the retiring faculty member.

 - Upon receiving a reasonable request, the Provost and the Chief Information and Planning Officer may make exceptions to these policies.